9 Data Loss Prevention Best Practices and Strategies

-Data Loss Prevention (DLP) is referring to the process of protecting and precautions of sensitive and business data from unauthorized access, cyber-attacks, data destruction, and different type’s data breaches.
+Data Loss Prevention (DLP) refers to the process of protecting and precautions of sensitive and business data from unauthorized access, cyber-attacks, data destruction, and different types of data breaches.

-Data Loss Prevention is an approach and strategy which identifying, classifying and preventing individuals or organizational confidential data from unauthorized disclosure and outside of the business network.
+Data Loss Prevention is an approach and strategy that identifies, classifies, and prevents individuals or organizational confidential data from unauthorized disclosure outside of the business network.

-There are different ways that data loss can breaches or happen such as password breaches, ransomeware, phishing, insider threat, malware and keylogger.
-The data are very much sensitive and confidential data such as login credentials, financial data, personal identification numbers and business information.
+There are different ways that data loss can breaches or happen such as password breaches, ransomware, phishing, insider threat, malware, and keyloggers.
+The data are very sensitive and confidential data such as login credentials, financial data, personal identification numbers, and business information.

 Data Loss Prevention Best Practices

-Data is very much important because it plays an important role in computer system, business, education and research.
+Data is very important because it plays an important role in computer systems, business, education, and research.
 That’s why it is required to take necessary action about data loss prevention.
-Here, we’ve recommended data loss prevention best practices which will protect your data and also keep ensure business continuity and improvement.
+Here, we’ve recommended data loss prevention best practices that will protect your data and ensure business continuity and improvement.

 Data Loss Prevention Best Practices

-If you don’t have accurate information about your data, then you can’t classify the data and also can’t properly secure your data.
-You have to make a strategy for where and how your data will be stored on your system in order to protect against data loss.
+If you don’t have accurate information about your data, then you can’t classify the data and can’t properly secure your data.
+You have to make a strategy for where and how your data will be stored on your system to protect against data loss.

 Encryption means plain text data will be converted into an unreadable format (cipher text) which protects sensitive data such as financial information, and login credentials from unauthorized access.